 Explain to the family member your responsibilities regarding the privacy and confidentiality of both the family member and the patron.
 Explain that you are limited in what information you can share about the patron, including any personal information and any information about their behaviour at the venue.
 Also explain that you will respect the family member's privacy and confidentiality.
 They might even tell you that they wish to remain anonymous, for example to avoid the patron being angry with them for discussing the issue with you.
-In some cases there might also be a risk of domestic violence, so make sure you take your privacy and confidentiality responsibilities seriously.
+In some cases, there might also be a risk of domestic violence, so make sure you take your privacy and confidentiality responsibilities seriously.

-Research has shown that family members of people who are experiencing problems with gambling can themselves experience significant emotional distress that affects their quality of life.
+Research has shown that family members of people who are at risk of gambling harm can themselves experience significant emotional distress that affects their quality of life.
 Therefore, it is important for you to check in with the family member about their own wellbeing.
-Explain to them that it's important for them to have help themselves, and that counselling can be a very helpful way of processing the difficult experiences and feelings that often come with having a family member who is experiencing problems with gambling.
+Explain to them that it's important for them to have help themselves, and that counselling can be a very helpful way of processing the difficult experiences and feelings that often come with having a family member who is at risk of gambling harm.